 Of course the console is not the only way to execute Ruby code.
 You could place it in a file with extension .rb or any other text file for that matter.
 Calling the command ir <<filename>> will execute all the code contained in that file.

-Let's do that with our hello world implementation from .
-If you still have the console open you can copy the line that says puts "Hello, World!!!" and paste that into a new text file.
+Let's do just that with our hello world implementation from listing 1.5.
+If you still have the console open, you can copy the line that says puts "Hello, World!!!" and paste that into a new text file.
 If you save that file with name helloworld.rb in the same folder as where the ir.exe file lives we should be able to execute that file by executing the following command: ir helloworld.rb .
-That should return the output shown in listing 1..
+That should return the output shown in listing 1.6.

-Listing 1.: The output of running the helloworld program.
+Listing 1.6: The output of running the helloworld program.